Minnewaska State Park

 Good for gamblers

 Take a walk on the wild side when you visit Bethlehem, Pennsylvania’s prime casino and resort: Wind Creek.
 Rattle the dice, try your luck on the slots, play table games or simply go for the cocktails.
-While there are ten fine dining options (including three Emeril’s eateries—bam!), we recommend hitting Main Street in historic Bethlehem for a bite.
+For a bite to eat, we recommend hitting Main Street in historic Bethlehem.
 Enjoy a flight of sangria and eat small plates such as bacon-wrapped dates and, hummus ad burrata at Tapas On Main.
-Afterward, oblige your sweet tooth across the street at Penn State’s Creamy Ice Cream shop inside Hotel Bethlehem.
+Afterward, satisfy your sweet tooth across the street at Penn State’s Creamy Ice Cream shop inside Hotel Bethlehem.

 Advertising